praveenbandaru/CarND-Traffic-Sign-Classifier-Project/README.md

 ![alt text][image22]

-For the eighth image, the model is exactly sure that this is a *Turn right ahead* sign (probability of 100%), and the image does contain a *Turn right ahead*  sign.
+For the eighth image, the model is relatively sure that this is a *Turn right ahead* sign (probability of 99.99%), and the image does contain a *Turn right ahead*  sign.
 The top five soft max probabilities were

 ![alt text][image23]